 In this post, we will show you how to start a journalism blog and make money online doing what you love.

-So, whether you’re a seasoned journalist or just getting started, read on for tips on how to start a journalism blog that will inform and engage your readers.
+So, whether you’re a seasoned journalist or just getting started, read on for tips on how to start a journalism blog in 2023 that will inform and engage your readers.